 Disabled Children have a right to an assessment under the Children Act 1989.
 If requested we will undertake an Assessment of Need which is called a Children and Families Assessment (C&F).
 To request this assessment a referral is made to the First Point of contact team.
-A referral is simply a telephone call to the Children's Access Point (CAP) or a completed form being sent by a professional involved with you or the child.
+A referral is simply a telephone call to the Children's Front Door or a completed form being sent by a professional involved with you or the child.

 To be eligible for a children’s service from the Disabled Children and Young Adults Team, children and young adults must meet the following criteria:

 - Be aged between 4 and 17 years and be ordinarily resident in Darlington. (children aged under 4 years who have a disability can be referred to the Early Help Team, via Children’s Initial Advice Team for support in relation to their disability.
 This is because all very young children usually require a high level of care, support and supervision from a care giver.
 In exceptional circumstances, Early Help could make a referral to the Disabled Children and Young Adults Team)